Figure skating: Zagitova gives OAR first Pyeongchang gold

 Italy’s Carolina Kostner, who was competing in her fourth and final Olympics and was sixth after the short program, stepped out of her triple flip and put her hand down, finishing fifth overall.

+The United States, long a figure skating powerhouse, did poorly, with its skaters in ninth through 11th place despite Team USA taking bronze in Pyeongchang.
+The country’s women last won a figure skating medal in 2006.

-Editing by Greg Stutchbury and Sudipto Ganguly
+Editing by Greg Stutchbury and Ed Osmond